w3c/timing-entrytypes-registry/README.md

-# Specification 'timing-entry-names-registry'
+# Timing Entry Names Registry

-This is the repository for timing-entry-names-registry.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+This is the repository for the registry of PerformanceEntry.entryType identifiers used in [Performance Timeline](https://www.w3.org/TR/performance-timeline/).